melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 the compiler lambda representation into JavaScript.

-Js\_of\_ocaml is a project with years of development and evolution behind it, while Melange [appearance](rationale.md#a-bit-of-history) is relatively recent in comparison.
+Js\_of\_ocaml is a project with years of development and evolution behind it, while Melange's [appearance](./rationale.md#a-bit-of-history) is relatively recent in comparison.

 These aspects translate into different trade-offs.
 Compared to Js\_of\_ocaml: